Workout

 How to Perform the Waterfall Pose?

-1. Find a Wall: Start by sitting sideways against a wall with your hips as close to the wall as possible.
+1. Find a Wall: Sit on the floor parallel to a wall with your hips as close to the wall as possible.

-2. Swing Your Legs Up: Slowly lie back and swing your legs up the wall so that your heels are resting against it.
-Adjust your distance to the wall based on comfort.
+2. Swing Your Legs Up: Lean back slowly and then, kick your legs to the wall, and settle in so that your heels are resting against the wall.
+Move to and fro the wall as per your comfort.

-3. Settle into the Pose: Your tailbone should be close to, but not touching, the wall.
-If needed, place a folded blanket under your hips for added support.
+3. Settle into the Pose: Your lower back should be near the wall without being in contact with it.
+If necessary, place a folded blanket under your hips to provide extra cushioning.

 Health Benefits of the Waterfall Pose.